elliotjreed/elliotjreed/cv.md

 Responsible for e-commerce operations, including automation, marketing, website design, eBay and Amazon management and integrations, and customer service management.

-- Developed websites and internal systems in PHP, Python, MySQL, and frontend technologies;
+- Designed and implemented several Magento-based e-commerce websites and internal systems in PHP, Python, MySQL, and Javascript;
-- Designed and implemented several Magento-based e-commerce websites;
-- Managed Google and Facebook PPC advertising, and multi-channel content;
+- Managed Google and Facebook PPC advertising, and multi-channel content on eBay and Amazon;
-- Managed customer service, warehouse, and administrative teams, budgets, and external suppliers.
+- Managed customer service, warehouse, and administrative teams, budgets, and suppliers.

 ## Education